Other National Initiatives

 The Environmental Code of Practice for Elimination of Fluorocarbon Emissions from Refrigeration and Air Conditioning Systems (Refrigerant Code of Practice) was first published in 1991 and later updated in 1996.
 The Code provides guidelines for the reduction of atmospheric emissions of ozone-depleting substances used in air-conditioning and refrigeration applications.
 Since that time, technology has advanced, leaving many sections of the Code outdated.

-Environment Canada would like to encourage stakeholders to review the draft revised Refrigerant Code of Practice and send any comments by December 23, 2011 to
+Environment Canada would like to encourage stakeholders to review the draft update to the Environmental Code of Practice for Elimination of Halocarbon Emissions from Refrigeration and Air Conditioning Systems and send any comments by January 17, 2014 to:

 Ozone Layer Protection and Export Controls Section

 Gatineau, QC K1A 0H3

 Fax: (819) 994-5030